Archives

 Sound of the Wind (“Kaze no Ne”) is the opening theme to Final Fantasy Crystal Chronicles.
 This is the opening theme single from Yae.
 The third and fourth tracks are from Yae’s second album, entitled “Blue Line.”
 The first two tracks are the only songs relevant to the game.
 The first track is the version… Read More »

-In 1999, Squaresoft were busy making their 3rd Front Mission title, at least strategy/RPG wise.
+In 1999, Squaresoft were busy making their 3rd mech strategy RPG title, Front Mission 3.
 Like when they’ve hired Riow Arai for Front Mission Alternative in 1997, they wanted to take another chance and hire composers outside the company.
 So the duo of Koji Hayama (Cho Aniki) and Hayato Matsuo (Ogre Battle, Dragon Force II)… Read More »

 2004-05-26

-What a little hodge-podge of a soundtrack!
+The Final Fantasy X-2 International + Last Mission Original Soundtrack: what a little hodge-podge of a soundtrack!
 Because it would be near-impossible to write a sensible review of this thing without going track-by-track, I’m doing the dirty deed and writing a track-by-track review.
 Don’t kill me, please.
 Thanks.
-Well, maybe first an explanation on what this thing is.
-Maybe you aren’t up to date on… Read More »
+Well, maybe first an explanation on what… Read More »

 Note: This soundtrack, along with the Seiken Densetsu OSV, were reprinted into one disc that is generally available.
 This disc is entitled Seiken Densetsu Sound Collections.
 Seiken Densetsu ~ Let Thoughts Ride on Knowledge is an album of epic ambition.
 Be it the original Final Fantasy Adventure or their latest offering, Sword of Mana, each… Read More »